Nolan Jones Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers' 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Dodgers have the 18th-ranked team ERA across all league pitching staffs (4.34).

 © 2023 Data Skrive.
 All rights reserved.